Imran Khan's New War Game - ExBulletin

 The return of the militants to the Swat Valley more than a decade after being driven out of the region by the Pakistani army indicates a failure of our national security policy.
 The reported presence of heavily armed men recalls the bad old days of Pakistani Taliban control in 2008.
 The resurgence of the militant network in Swat does not appear to be an isolated phenomenon.
 The TTP is now also active in former tribal areas, particularly in Waziristan.

-Curiously, their activities appear to have increased after Pakistani security agencies began peace negotiations with the militant team operating from their sanctuaries across the border in Afghanistan earlier this year.
+Curiously, their activities appear to have increased after Pakistani security agencies entered into peace negotiations with the militant team operating from their sanctuaries across the border in Afghanistan earlier this year.

 It is strongly suspected that the militants returned to Swat following a settlement.
 Most of them had fled to Afghanistan after the 2009 military operation.
 They were reportedly joined by local radical groups.